Best Things to Do in Imlil: 2025 Travel Guide

 What to Eat: Local Dishes in Imlil

 Tagine is the quintessential dish, slow-cooked in an earthenware pot.
 Lamb or chicken with prunes and almonds is a classic preparation.
 Berber omelettes, cooked in a tagine dish with tomatoes, onions, and spices, are a common lunch.
-Couscous is traditionally served on Fridays, often shared communally.
 Another local specialty is tangia, a meat stew slow-cooked in an urn, though it is more famous in Marrakech.

 The typical breakfast for local people is simple.
 It usually consists of fresh bread (khobz) with olive oil, honey, or amlou (a paste of almonds, argan oil, and honey).